 ear The Brothers Figaro like you've never heard them before.
 Luigi and Giuseppe Figaro have teamed up again to make a unique Christmas record.
-Inspired by Big Band recordings by Tommy Dorsey from 1939, as well as Beatles perennials "Honey Pie" and "When I'm 64", this collection of Christmas favorites has a haunting, nostaligic flavor that will surely infuse your holiday season with sacred mystery.
-The rich arrangements are so distinctive and melodious that the band has a different name for this release, The Brothers Figaro Orchestra.
-Accompanied by longtime cohort Kevin Jarvis on drums, the album combines the best of instruments and arrangements from yesteryear with studio technology of today.
+Inspired by Big Band recordings by Tommy Dorsey from 1939, as well as Beatles perennials "Honey Pie" and "When I'm 64", this collection of Christmas favorites has a haunting, nostaligic flavor that will infuse your holiday season with sacred mystery.
+The Brothers Figaro Orchestra, accompanied by longtime cohort Kevin Jarvis on drums, combine the best of instruments and arrangements from yesteryear with studio technology of today.

 "Imagine it's 1934, christmas eve, and you're doing your last-minute holiday shopping.
 The sales staff is exhausted and want you to go home, and you are exhausted and want to go home but have more shopping to do.
 That's when you hear it -- the music drifting up from the main lobby, and you follow the sound.

 The Brothers Figaro would be the band brought in by store management for Christmas cheer.
 Dispassionate, professional, clean, with a sound that evokes tinny speakers and different cadences ~ to my ear, 1930s and a Jimmy Cagney swagger.
 It's as if they're singing songs of Christmas knowing the soup-line starts outside.

 And this may be an acquired taste, but I find these covers of Christmas classics refreshing - songs I've heard repeatedly as background noise hundreds of times ~ yet this time, I listen.
 I don't want to sing along -- I want to figure out who's doing the singing - Amazon.com